sol-farm/tulipv2-sdk/README.md

 ## [`common`](https://crates.io/crates/tulipv2-sdk-common)

-The `common` folder contains a crate `tulipv2-sdk-common` which bundles together common functionality used by all the other crates, while also containing a module called `config` which contains many sub-modules, each containing all configuration information needed for interacting with a particular vault.
-For example `common/config/lending/usdc.rs` contains all needed accounts for working with the Tulip V2 USDC lending optimizer vault.
+The `common` folder contains a crate `tulipv2-sdk-common` which bundles together common functionality used by all the other crates, while also containing a module called `config` which provides configuration variables for easy configuration management.
+The configuration sub-modules can be enabled/disabled with feature flags enabling you to import only the required dependencies.

+### `common/config/deposit_tracking`

+Provides configuration variables, traits, and instructions for deposit tracking account management

+### `common/config/levfarm`

+This module contains files in the form of `ray_X.rs` for Raydium leveraged yield farms, and `orca_X.rs` for Orca leveraged yield farms.
+Additionally a submodule `common/config/levfarm/reserves` provides configuration variables for all of the lending reserves.

-### `deposit_tracking` module
+### `common/config/strategy`

-The "Deposit Tracking" account is a user owned account which serves two main purposes, the first acting as a "lockup" account whenever a user deposits assets, locking withdrawal for 10 minutes allowing one or more compounding cycles to take place before a user withdraw, ensuring that compounding rewards can't be gamed via quickly depositing and exiting a vault.
-Second is providing the ability for users to track their rewards over time.
+This module contains configuration information for the V2 strategy vaults

 ## [`farms`](https://crates.io/crates/tulipv2-sdk-farms)